jdkandersson/OpenAlchemy/docs/source/examples/connexion.rst

 model from a dictionary.

-For convenience, a *to_dict* method has been defined which converts the model and a dictionary that can be returned by an API endpoint fulfillment function.
+For convenience, a *to_dict* method has been defined which converts the model to a dictionary that can be returned by an API endpoint fulfillment function.

 Endpoint Fulfillment
 --------------------

-The API endpoints are all fulfilled in the *api.py* file which has a function for each method:
+The API endpoints are all fulfilled in the *api.py* file which has a function for each combination of path and method:

 .. literalinclude:: ../../../examples/app/api.py